-Zach Gordon to speak at NYSSCPA's Cannabis Conference, Nov.
-9.
+Zach Gordon to speak at NYSSCPA's November Cannabis Conference.

 By Liz Gold

 A strong network in cannabis, staying up-to-date on all the moving parts of legislation and reading constantly keeps Zach Gordon, CPA well-informed as co-practice leader of Janover LLC’s Cannabis Industry Practice Group.
-He’s also the chair of the New York State Society of CPAs’ Cannabis Industry Committee and planning the upcoming NYSSCPA’s 2019 Cannabis Conference in conjunction with the Foundation for Accounting Education.
+He’s also the chair of the New York State Society of CPAs’ Cannabis Industry Committee and planning the upcoming NYSSCPA’s 2019 Cannabis Conference.
 He’s taken on these leadership roles as a senior manager in a firm that he’s been at for less than a year.

 More at CannaBizCPA.Pro: Katye Maxson-Landis: Integrity Wins in Cannabis Accounting [Bonus Podcast] | Cannabiz Meets Intellectual Property Protection | Why Jax Wheatley Shifted from LBGTQ to Cannabis Clients | [PODCAST] The Cannabis CPA: Sean Robinson | iComply Helping Cannabusinesses Stay Ahead of the Curve | Green Bits: Helping Cannabis Retailers Stay Compliant | Ron Seigneur Blazes New Trails in Cannabis | [PODCAST] Laura Durham Finds Her Niche | [PODCAST] Matt Karnes, Greenwave Consultants | [PODCAST] Cristina Garza, CannaComply | [PODCAST] Alex Glueckler, Silver Leaf CBC | Silver Leaf CBC: An ERP Platform for Cannabis Companies | Leveling the Playing Field for Cannabis Businesses | [PODCAST] Sean Robinson, Tebaja Consulting